 Hooray for fall!
 After months of blazing heat, suffocating humidity, and malevolent mosquitoes, East Texas is, virtually overnight, a tranquil haven.
 Praise be!
 Post-church, Kevin, Nick and I spent most of the day outdoors, wandering through the woods, riding bikes, and blowing bubbles.

 The cooler weather has reinvigorated my cooking, too.
-I’ve been meaning to do some experimenting with TVP (texturized vegetable protein), and today felt like the day to do it.
+I’ve been meaning to do some experimenting with TVP (texturized vegetable protein) and today felt like the day to do it.

 I bought several bags of TVP a few months ago, specifically because Kevin is so protein-oriented; I wanted to figure out some more high-protein, nutritious snacks for him, as well as me and Nicky, that do not involve artificially flavored protein powders and the like.

 I looked up about half a dozen recipes for TVP meatballs for a starting point, but quickly decided to take things in my own direction, mostly because very recipe I found had raw flour added to it.
 Yuck.
 Who wants a meatball of any variety with flour in it?
 Not I.

-Instead, I approached my TVP meatballs in much the same way as I would any meatball: lots of flavor from herbs and spices, a bit of say sauce for umami, a binder (eggs or flaxmeal “eggs” to make it vegan), and most importantly, salt (without it, both meat and TVP are terrible).
+Instead, I approached my TVP meatballs in much the same way as I would any meatball: lots of flavor from herbs, onion and garlic, a binder (flaxmeal “eggs” to keep it vegan), and equally important, salt.

 The first step is reconstituting the TVP.
 It’s simple: just add hot water, stir, and let sit for about 10 minutes.
 The resulting texture is light and fluffy, and has a delicious, nutty aroma (I am so going to develop a power bar with TVP next).

 Every recipe I found for TVP meatballs gave instruction to simply mix the TVP with the other ingredients and press together into balls.
-I cannot imagine this working, even with added flour, and I noted that reviewers for such recipes noted that their balls crumbled.
+I cannot imagine this working, even with added flour, and I noted that reviewers for such recipes remarked that their balls crumbled.

 Kevin has yet to taste them, but I served them to Nick for dinner, along with some warm marinara to coat and cut spaghetti on the side.
-As I walked back to the kitchen, Nick yelled, “Mommy, these are DELICIOUS!!!”
+As I walked back to the kitchen, Nick yelled, “Mommy, these are YUMMY!!!”